iam-manzoor/Linux-Zero-to-Hero/Day_03/notes.md

 - What is `initramfs`?
   - Ans: A temporary root filesystem loaded into the memory by the Linux Kernel during the boot process to mount the actual root filesystem.
   - Kernel runs the `/init` program within the `initramfs` to mount the real filesystem.

+- What are `runlevels` in Linux?
+- How the default runlevel is selected during the boot process?